-(1) Cleaning at the fishing/boating site:

-Remove all clinging plant fragments, clinging/attached animals (snails, mussels), debris, and mud from boat trailers, fishing gear, anchors, lines, and safety gear that has become wet.
-For moored vessels, pressure washing, scrubbing, and/or scraping may be required to remove encrusted materials.
+- (1) Cleaning at the fishing/boating site: - a.
+Remove all clinging plant fragments, clinging/attached animals (snails, mussels), debris, and mud from boats, trailers, fish life support tanks, fish life support equipment, fishing gear, anchors, lines, or safety gear that has become wet.
+For moored vessels, pressure washing, scrubbing and/or scraping may be required to remove encrusted materials.
 Professional hull cleaning may be a best option for moored vessels.
-Conduct this cleaning activity at the waterway where the boat has been operated.

-- (2) Decontamination at home may include one or more of the following procedures (see "Clean Your Gear" link above for additional details): - a.
+Conduct this cleaning activity at the waterway where the boat has been operated. - (2) Decontamination at home where procedures may include one or more of the following (see "Clean Your Gear" link above for additional detail): - a.
 Complete drying where fish holding tanks, fish life support equipment, boats, and trailers are dried to touch and then allowed to dry for another 48 hours.
 Complete freezing for a 24-hour period or longer provides necessary decontamination; therefore, boats and fish holding equipment stored out of the water overwinter at ambient Pennsylvania air temperatures may be considered decontaminated following a period of 24 hours of freezing temperatures.
-One potential method for drying a live-well and tubing is to place a vacuum cleaner hose exhaust air (exhaust air only) or a fan into, or over, tubing openings for a period necessary to thoroughly dry tubing and tanks, consistent with live-well and tubing manufacturer recommendations. - b.
-Hot water (140° F or hotter^a) pressure washing in a manner consistent with boat and boat and boat trailer manufacturer recommendations, followed by complete drying.
+One potential method for drying a live-well and tubing is to place a vacuum cleaner hose exhaust air (exhaust air only) or a fan into, or over, tubing openings for a period necessary to thoroughly dry tubing and tank, consistent with live-well and tubing manufacturer recommendations. - b.
+Hot water (140° F or hotter^{}) pressure washing in a manner consistent with life support tank, boat, and boat trailer manufacturer recommendations, followed by complete drying.
 Boat engine cooling systems, water intakes, and internal live well tubing may require alternate disinfection.
-In a manner consistent with manufacturer recommendations, flush the engine with 140° F^a water for at least 10 minutes; and in a manner consistent with manufacturer recommendations, run 140°F^a water through the boat live wells and live well tubing, boat bilges, and all other areas that could contain water.
+In a manner consistent with manufacturer recommendations, flush the engine with 140° F^{} water for at least 10 minutes; and in a manner consistent with manufacturer recommendations, run 140° F^{} water through the boat live wells and live well tubing, boat bilges, and all other areas that could contain water.

-^aNOTE: To ensure 100% mortality of AIS, applied water temperature needs to be 140° F at the point of contact thus higher (hotter) at the nozzle‡.
+^{}NOTE: To ensure 100% mortality of AIS, applied water temperature needs to be 140° F at the point of contact thus higher (hotter) at the nozzle[‡].

 c.
-Chemical washing may include use of compounds that typically require follow-up rinsing and/or neutralization.
-Our guidance is restricted to one chemical, household bleach.
-Although household bleach is readily available to consumers, we caution that use at certain concentrations makes it corrosive and toxic, therefore use and application must be carried out with extreme caution and safety.
+Chemical washing may include use of several compounds that typically require follow-up rinsing and/or neutralization.
+We restrict our guidance to household bleach, which is a readily available chemical.
+Although household bleach is readily available to consumers.
+We caution that use at certain concentrations makes it corrosive and hazardous; therefore, use and application must be carried out with extreme caution and safety.
 Thorough rinsing and, where necessary, neutralization should be consistent with manufacturer recommendations where applied:

-Product 1 Concentration ^{1, 2} Contact time ^{1, 3} Household Bleach (5.25% liquid sodium hypochlorite) (1:1 or 50%) add 1part bleach to 1 part water Dip, wipe, or spray on item to be treated, wait 5 minutes, then rinse thoroughly with water or neutralize 3 and allow to dry.
+Product 1 Concentration ^{1, 2} Contact time ^{1,3} Household Bleach (5.25% liquid sodium hypochlorite) (1:1 or 50%) add 1 part bleach to 1 part water Dip, wipe, or spray on item to be treated, wait 5 minutes, then rinse thoroughly with water or neutralize 3 and allow to dry.
 Household Bleach (5.25% liquid sodium hypochlorite) (1:9 or 10%) add 1 part bleach to 9 parts water Immersion for 10 minutes for items to be treated, then rinse thoroughly with water or neutralize 3 and allow to dry.